 Restaurant in Versailles

-For lunch, head to la Cantina, a delightful Italian restaurant just 10 minutes walk from the Palace of Versailles.
-Just make sure you time your arrival well, as it closes from 2:30 pm until 6:30pm.
+For lunch, head to la Cantina, open from 11.30am, (Address: 30 Rue des Réservoirs, 78000), a delightful Italian restaurant just 10 minutes walk from the Palace of Versailles.
+Just make sure you time your arrival well, as the restaurant is closed between 2:30pm and 6:30pm.

 There are daily specials, but the pizza is especially good here.

-Back in Paris for the afternoon?
-Perfect, as it's time to head to the Montmartre Hill.
+You should be back in Paris for the afternoon, as it's time to head to the Montmartre Hill.
 Montmartre is primarily known for its artistic history, the famed Basilica of the Sacré-Cœur on its summit, and as a nightclub district.

-Your day 5 in Paris is all about shopping.
+The 5th day of your Paris is all about shopping.
 Whether you're looking for modern art or wish to purchase superb souvenirs from your Paris holiday, today is the day for it.
 After breakfast, admire the Arc de Triomphe on Avenue des Champs-Élysées.
 Do your fair bit of shopping here, then make your way towards Galeries Lafayette.

-Take in the views of the Eiffel Tower from the rooftop of the Galeries Lafayette, then allow yourself to get lost in all the galleries dotted with indie boutiques, cute shops and contemporary art.
+Take in the views of the Eiffel Tower from the rooftop of the Galeries Lafayette Haussmann, then allow yourself to get lost in all the galleries dotted with indie boutiques, cute shops and contemporary art.